coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

   3. Family profile

 ### Family profile
-_We would like to get a better picture of your family and who may be able to participate.
+_We would like to get a better picture of your family and who might be able to participate.
 Please complete the following questions as accurately as possible._

-- How many family members does your family consist of?
+- How many family members are going to participate?
 - Do all family members live in the same house?
 - Which family members do not have a smartphone?
 - Which family members have a smartphone?

   4. Intentions
  ### Intentions
  _In order to guide you as best as possible during this research, we would like to learn more about your intentions.
-Please complete the following questions as completely as possible._
+Please complete the following questions._

 - Why do you want to participate in this research?
 - What would you like to learn from this research?
-What activities do you like to do with your family?
+- What activities do you like to do with your family?
-What activities would you like to do more often with your family?
+- What activities would you like to do more often with your family?
-- What topics would you like to talk about with your family, but find it difficult?
+- What topics do you find difficult to discuss with your family, due to communication barriers?

 https://prose.io/#coordinature/coordinature.github.io/edit/main/development/applications/familysigns/content/questions/profile/initiator.md